 The artist chooses what to make and chooses to make art rather than to make a text, for example, or sometimes chooses to make a text but to make it differently than if they were to make it as a philosophical text.
 But having made that choice it doesn’t mean that they . . . are incapable of choosing the alternative. –Robert Storr

 In Art, unlike many other academic disciplines, writing is not the primary mode of communication.
 Images, objects, and other alternative materials are.
 But, while artists may not be expected to publish journal articles or present conference papers, they often need to discuss their own work and the work of other artists.
-Becoming an articulate and effective writer can only benefit your art-making practice.
-It can help you invite others into conversation about your own work, engage critical discourse about art history and theory, or comment on trends in contemporary art.
+Becoming an articulate and effective writer can only strengthen your art-making practice.
+It can help you invite others into conversations about your work, engage art historical and theoretical discourse, or comment on trends in contemporary art.

 In the MFA program at Claremont Graduate University, you will likely encounter three different modes of writing: analytical papers on art and art theory, exhibition or funding proposals, and artist statements.
 Of these three, the artist statement is by far the most important and the most challenging.